Pixel tool (Postbacks / Callbacks)

 This feature allows the affiliate platform to send conversion events directly to Facebook or Instagram (via the Conversions API).
 By sharing this data, you help Facebook Ads or/and Instagram Ads systems optimize campaigns more accurately, resulting in better performance and reporting.

 As Instagram is a part of the Meta ecosystem, the setup for Facebook Ads Pixel will also apply to Instagram Ads.
 The same Pixel ID and configuration used for Facebook will track conversions and events on Instagram as well.
-Affiliate doesn't need a separate integration just for Instagram, as long as: - Affiliate's Instagram campaigns are running under the same Meta Business account (and linked to the same Pixel/Data Source) - Any server-side events sent via the Facebook Conversions API will automatically work for both Facebook and Instagram traffic.
+Affiliate doesn't need a separate integration just for Instagram, as long as:

 How to set Facebook/Instagram API pixel